 Removing an image’s background has a wealth of benefits including easy integration across sales channels, increased attention on your product, and improved page loading speed.
 But you might not know how to remove image backgrounds yourself.

 If you’re handling your store's design tasks, there may be more options to remove image backgrounds than you realize.
 Sure, there’s Photoshop, but it’s not the only option.
-There are less complex, lower cost, and more scalable alternatives available.
-Everything you'll need can be found in Product Photography for Ecommerce; however these are are great options to get your started.
+There's also free photo editing software, as well as more scalable alternatives.
+Everything you'll need can be found in Product Photography for Ecommerce; however these are great options to get you started.

-Let’s take a look at the four ways to remove the background of product photos for your online store.
+Let’s take a look at the four ways to remove the background of product photography for your online store.

 1. Preview for Mac OS X